 Knowing and practicing hard for each question pattern is like preparing a fishing net, ready to catch the questions dropped by the examiner.
 If any question pattern is missed, there is a likelihood that a test question may “fall through” the net, and the student, being unfamiliar to the question pattern, might not be able to solve it.

-If the student doesnt know all the different question patterns,
+If the student does not know all the different question patterns,

 This means zero marks.